Downtown San Diego: Arts and culture

-The Civic Theatre in the Community Concourse is the home of the San Diego Opera as well as traveling shows.
-The San Diego Symphony is headquartered at Copley Symphony Hall, a renovated movie palace on 7th Avenue originally built in 1929 as the Fox Theater.
+The San Diego Civic Theatre in the Community Concourse is the home of the San Diego Opera as well as traveling shows.
+The San Diego Symphony is headquartered at Jacobs Music Center, a renovated movie palace on 7th Avenue originally built in 1929 as the Fox Theater.
 The Spreckels Theater at 1st and Broadway, in continuous operation since 1912, hosts local and traveling performances and productions.
 The Balboa Theatre, built in 1924, re-opened in 2008 after extensive renovations as a venue for live performances and concerts.
 Both the Spreckels and the Balboa theaters are listed on the National Register of Historic Places.
 Other downtown theaters include the Lyceum in Horton Plaza, which hosts the San Diego Repertory Theatre as well as concerts and art shows, and the Sledgehammer Theater.
 Nightclubs such as the House of Blues and Croce's feature well-known musical groups.
 The Museum of Contemporary Art, also located in downtown San Diego, has displayed work across a collection of media since 1950.

+Filming locations

+A scene in One Battle After Another was filmed at the Westgate Hotel.
+Traffic was filmed in the downtown neighborhood and Anchorman: The Legend of Ron Burgundy featured aerial shots of the district as well.
+Demolition Man was filmed along Harbor Drive near the San Diego Convention Center and America Plaza trolley station.
+Parts of The Samuel Project were filmed in the Gaslamp district.

+South of 8 was produced at Rosewood Five Studios, a performance venue that later became Gray Area Multimedia.
+Located in the basement of the C Street Inn on Seventh Ave in the Core district, the venue was a production facility for the films Everybody Dies by the End, Friend of the World, and Hacksaw.
+Other films shot in the downtown neighborhood include In God We Tru$t, My Son, My Son, What Have Ye Done?, and Scavenger Hunt.

 Tourist attractions

-The Columbia (waterfront) neighborhood of downtown hosts the Midway aircraft carrier museum ship, as well as the eight ships and boats of the San Diego Maritime Museum, headlined by the Star of India.
+The Columbia (waterfront) neighborhood of downtown hosts the USS Midway aircraft carrier museum ship, as well as the eight ships and boats of the Maritime Museum of San Diego, headlined by Star of India.

-The San Diego Convention Center and Petco Park are located downtown.
+The San Diego Convention Center and Petco Park are located downtown, as well as Seaport Village.

-The Horton Plaza and Seaport Village shopping and dining complexes attract visitors as well as local residents.

 More than 200 cruise ships a year call at the cruise ship terminal.
 A passenger ferry connects downtown San Diego with Coronado, and San Diego Bay harbor tours depart from Harbor Drive.